How to buy the best combination microwave

 - Offer extra cooking options over and above basic microwaving

-- Can cook in the same way as a standard conventional oven – but more quickly
+- Can cook in the same way as a conventional oven

 - Usually have lots of extra auto functions and features

-- More expensive than other types of microwaves
+- More expensive than other types of microwave

 - A more basic microwave may suffice if you simply want to heat and defrost food